Lorne Scots (Peel, Dufferin and Halton Regiment): History

-On 14 September 1866 the 36th Peel Battalion was authorised and on 28 September the 20th Halton Battalion of Infantry was formed.
-These Regiments were two of the Early Canadian Militia Regiments.
-These two regiments, some 70 years later, were to be reorganised to form the Lorne Scots (Peel, Dufferin and Halton Regiment).
+On 14 September 1866 the 36th Peel Battalion was authorized and on 28 September the 20th Halton Battalion of Infantry was formed.
+These regiments were two of the early Canadian Militia regiments.
+These two regiments, some 70 years later, were reorganized to form the Lorne Scots (Peel, Dufferin and Halton Regiment).

 The first Scottish connection was made on 27 September 1879 when the Halton Rifles were reviewed by the Marquis of Lorne and permission was received in 1881 to re-designate the 20th Halton Rifles as the 20th Halton Battalion Lorne Rifles.
-In addition, the wearing of tartan trews and the diced Glengarry were authorised and a Pipe Band was formed.
+In addition, the wearing of tartan trews and the diced Glengarry were authorized and a pipe band was formed.

 First World War

-The 37th Battalion (Northern Ontario), CEF, was authorised on 7 November 1914 and embarked for Great Britain on 27 November 1915, where it provided reinforcements to the Canadian Corps in the field until 9 July 1916, when its personnel were absorbed by the 39th Battalion, CEF.
+The 37th Battalion (Northern Ontario), CEF, was authorized on 7 November 1914 and embarked for Great Britain on 27 November 1915, where it provided reinforcements to the Canadian Corps in the field until 9 July 1916, when its personnel were absorbed by the 39th Battalion, CEF.
 The battalion was disbanded on 21 May 1917.

-The 74th Battalion, CEF, was authorised on 10 July 1915 and embarked for Great Britain on 29 March 1916, where it provided reinforcements to the Canadian Corps in the field until 30 September 1916, when its personnel were absorbed by the 50th Battalion (Calgary), CEF, 52nd Battalion (New Ontario), CEF, and the 2nd Battalion, Canadian Mounted Rifles, CEF.
+The 74th Battalion, CEF, was authorized on 10 July 1915 and embarked for Great Britain on 29 March 1916, where it provided reinforcements to the Canadian Corps in the field until 30 September 1916, when its personnel were absorbed by the 50th Battalion (Calgary), CEF, 52nd Battalion (New Ontario), CEF, and the 2nd Battalion, Canadian Mounted Rifles, CEF.
 The battalion was disbanded on 15 September 1917.

 The commanding officer of the 36th Peel Regiment, Lieutenant-Colonel Windeyer, was disappointed that the county regiments would not serve as units.
-When the 74th Battalion was authorised in June 1915, however, he agreed to raise it, assisted by the company commander from Orangeville, Major A.J.
+When the 74th Battalion was authorized in June 1915, however, he agreed to raise it, assisted by the company commander from Orangeville, Major A.J.
 McAusland.
 It drew mainly from Peel county, which contributed 26 officers and 346 other ranks, but also from the 48th Highlanders, the Queen's Own Rifles and the 10th Royal Grenadiers of Toronto.
 The battalion trained at Niagara Camp before moving to winter quarters at the Toronto Exhibition.
 Before leaving Canada, reinforcement drafts were drawn from it.
 Windeyer was seconded to headquarters staff, and MacAusland promoted to command.
 At the end of March 1916, the unit embarked on the Empress of Britain.
 It was broken up to reinforce existing units of the Canadian Corps in France.
 McCausland served with the 75th Battalion of the 4th Canadian Division, and though he commanded it for a period, ill health prevented him from succeeding when the commanding officer was killed in action.
 In 1924 the colours of the 74th Battalion were deposited in Christ Church, Brampton.

-The 76th Battalion, CEF, was authorised on 10 July 1915 and embarked for Great Britain on 23 April 1916, where it provided reinforcements to the Canadian Corps in the field until 6 July 1916, when its personnel were absorbed by the 36th Battalion, CEF.
+The 76th Battalion, CEF, was authorized on 10 July 1915 and embarked for Great Britain on 23 April 1916, where it provided reinforcements to the Canadian Corps in the field until 6 July 1916, when its personnel were absorbed by the 36th Battalion, CEF.
 The battalion was disbanded on 17 July 1917.